Cristian Benavente

-Cristian Benavente Bristol (born 19 May 1994) is a professional footballer who plays for Alianza Lima, as an attacking midfielder.
-Born in Spain, he represents the Peru national team.
+Cristian Benavente Bristol (born 19 May 1994) is a Peruvian professional footballer who plays as an attacking midfielder for Sporting Cristal.
+Born in Spain, he played for the Peru national team.

 Club career

 Real Madrid

-Born in Alcalá de Henares, to Peruvian Parents of Quechua Descent, Benavente joined Real Madrid's youth system in 2002, aged 8.
+Born in Alcalá de Henares, to Peruvian parents of Quechua descent.
+Benavente joined Real Madrid's youth system in 2002, aged 8.
 In the 2013 summer, while still a junior, he was named to Real Madrid Castilla's pre-season squad for the 2012–13 season.
 In the same campaign he also was Juvenil A topscorer, netting 18 goals.

 In July 2013, Benavente was promoted to Castilla, and made his professional debut on 24 August, playing the last 11 minutes of a 0–1 home loss against AD Alcorcón, in the Segunda División championship.

 Milton Keynes Dons

 On 17 July 2015, Benavente joined English Championship club Milton Keynes Dons, signing a two-year deal on a free transfer.
 On 11 August 2015, Benavente made his debut in a 2–1 League Cup first round win over Leyton Orient.
 On 5 January 2016, following limited first team opportunities, Benavente was released from the club.